Where Got Ghost?: Plot

-This was a short sequel to Money No Enough 2.
-It is the Seventh Lunar Month and three brothers - Baohui, Baohuang and Baoqiang - all pay respects to their deceased mother.
-They complain bitterly to their mother that they are doing poorly financially, and that their mother is not assisting them supernaturally.
-Soon afterwards, however, strange things begin to happen at their homes.
-The brothers all claim to see or hear their mother on numerous occasions - Huang and Qiang whilst sleeping and Hui while trying to fix the TV signal.
+Serving as a short sequel to Money No Enough 2, it is the Seventh Lunar Month or Hungry Ghost Festival and Baohui, Baohuang and Baoqiang all pay respects to their deceased mother Mother Yang.
+They complain bitterly to Mother Yang that they are doing poorly financially, and that she is not assisting them supernaturally.
+After that, they discussed and planned to seek financial assistance from the government (which was later ruled out due to approval complications), and later, Baohuang's friend, who was a wealthy Datuk from Kuala Lumpur.
+Soon afterwards, however, strange things begin to happen at their respective homes.
+The three brothers all claim to see or hear Mother Yang on numerous occasions - Baohuang and Baoqiang whilst sleeping and Baohui whilst trying to fix the television signal.

-One day, they encounter a friend whose mother died in the morning, and who has since become wealthy.
-Assuming that parents dying in the night will bring bad luck, Baoqiang and Baohuang overrule Baohui and urge him to bring their mother's remains to a temple.
-Baohui then attempts to bring their mother's urn and tablet to a temple, but is shocked to find it reappearing in his car later.
+One day, they encounter their good friend whose mother died in the morning, and who has since become wealthy.
+Assuming that parents dying in the night will bring bad luck, Baohuang and Baoqiang overrule Baohui and urge him to bring their mother's tablet to a temple.
+Baohui then attempts to bring their mother's tablet to a temple, but is shocked to find it reappearing in his car later.
 He immediately calls his brothers to accompany him, but they think he is overreacting.

-During a car journey from Malaysia, the ghostly apparition of their mother suddenly appears on the road before them, causing Baohuang to swerve and nearly crash off a cliff.
+During a car journey to Kuala Lumpur, the ghostly apparition of their mother suddenly appears on the road before them, causing Baohuang to swerve and nearly crash off a cliff.
 Fortunately, the brothers manage to crawl out unscathed.
 As they wonder over their mother's sudden appearance, they witness a massive landslide along the road ahead, leading to them realizing that by causing them to swerve, their mother actually saved their lives.

-In the epilogue, the three brothers reclaim their mother's urn and tablet from the temple, and encounter the same wealthy friend, who now has cancer and wails that his mother did not bless him well.
-As the three drive home, now having realized the true fortune that their mother had brought - health, peace, and safety - Yang's spirit appears above, smiling, and waves to the audience.
+In the epilogue, the three brothers reclaim their mother's tablet from the temple, and encounter the same wealthy friend, who now has cancer and wails that his mother did not bless him well.
+As the three drive home, now having realized the true fortune that their mother had brought - health, peace, and safety - Mother Yang's spirit appears above, smiling, and waves to the audience.